PolyhedraZK/nbnet/src/ddev/README.md

-  show-hosts          Show the remote host configations in JSON or the `nb` native format show-all            Show informations of all existing ENVs debug-failed-nodes  Show failed nodes in a list list-web3-rpcs, -w  List all web3 RPC endpoints of the entire ENV list                Show names of all existing ENVs host-put-file       Put a local file to all remote hosts host-get-file       Get a remote file from all remote hosts host-exec           Execute commands on all remote hosts get-logs            Get the remote logs from all nodes of the ENV dump-vc-data        Dump the validator client data from all nodes of the ENV help                Print this message or the help of the given subcommand(s)
+  show-hosts          Show the remote host configations in JSON or the `nb` native format show-all            Show informations of all existing ENVs debug-failed-nodes  Show failed nodes in a list list-rpcs           List various RPC endpoints of the ENV list                Show names of all existing ENVs host-put-file       Put a local file to all remote hosts host-get-file       Get a remote file from all remote hosts host-exec           Execute commands on all remote hosts get-logs            Get the remote logs from all nodes of the ENV dump-vc-data        Dump the validator client data from all nodes of the ENV
 ```

 Set the ssh public key(eg `~/.ssh/id_rsa.pub`) of your localhost to the correct path(eg `~/.ssh/authorized_keys`) on every remote host,